Learning Outcomes

 - LLPs possess separate legal personality and offer limited liability protection to members.

-- At least two members are required, including a minimum of two designated members with specific administrative duties.
+- At least two members are required, including a minimum of two designated members with specific administrative duties; all members are designated if none are specified.

-- Internal governance is flexible, often detailed in a private LLP agreement; default regulations apply otherwise.
+- Internal governance is flexible, often detailed in a private LLP agreement; default LLP Regulations 2001 apply otherwise (equal profit sharing; majority decisions; unanimity for changes to business or agreement; no default expulsion; no remuneration for management).

 Key Terms and Concepts